A BRIEF HISTORY

 - Members must pay an annual membership fee ($1089.00) or can be done in monthly installments ($99/month) with a year commitment. (membership dues included meals at the networking meetings)

-- Members must be Non-Competitive and approved by membership committee.
+- Members must be Non-Competitive and approved by the membership committee.

 - Members must contribute to each meeting by bringing key contacts for companies and projects.

 - Members must be willing to participate in up to 2 customer events per year.

 - We have 12 members-only meetings.
 Members to miss no more than 2 per year.
 Please send your secondary member to the members-only meeting at your place if you can’t come.